Aim of this topic is to explain how to arrange the different parts of a sentence in the correct order.

 typ 1: sentences which have only a main verb

-You'll find a lot of example sentences now.
+You'll find a lot of sentence examples now.

 To make it less complicate I made several examples where you find the most important elements of sentences.